It is cold and snowy out. Down coats are for sale. And on various online forums, people are asking for good jackets around town AND for outdoor use.

 Like many people in Colorado, I tend to have a fair amount of GoLite clothing or gear.
 One item of theirs that I liked, but probably was an example of their lack of direction for a core business model, was their Journey down coat.
 It was also on clearance just before they went bottoms-up….
 Looking a bit like the classic 60/40 parka but with down insulation instead, the Journey is a warm and durable around town coat.
 With a DWR coating, it is perfect for most late fall and winter days in Colorado with its typical light precip.
 With the GoLite Journey’s soft fabric, as opposed to shiny nylon, and subtle gray color, it just may be a coat I use for a while yet.

 I’ve written about my Filson “double Mack” before.
 Burly, durable, effective and classic.
 As mentioned in my original article, it is indeed expensive.
 But I suspect this coat will last a long, long, long time.
 Paired with a scarf, warm wool hat and a sweater underneath, some memorable (below zero) winter days were made tolerable.

 …and for my hands, while I prefer mittens in the backcountry, a simple pair of windblock fleece gloves works well enough.
 Black in color, the gloves go with all three of my garments, work better than mittens for everyday use, and being windblock with a light DWR coating, repels wind and water enough for brushing the snow off the car or grabbing the mail.
 I get perhaps 2-3 seasons out of these types of gloves before they start wearing out.

 So that is how I dress when not out in the backcountry.
 I co-opt some outdoor clothing that fulfills a different role than some beat up clothing I use in the backcountry.

-My a past partner is thankful for that….
+A past partner is thankful for that….